asirota/time-manager/README.md

 ## Testresults.csv
 Testresults.csv contains each test case, as well as the corresponding results achieved by `AddMinutes` and the manual calculation.

+## blueprint 2.json
+blueprint 2.json is an Integromat scenario that demonstrates equivalent functionality.
+It is a different approach to accomplishing visually what is normally done in code.